 “We need to chase it out,” her mother concluded.
 They crept slowly down the hall back to her bedroom to peek inside and see where it was.
 When she peered around the door frame, she saw the little squirrel sitting upright in the middle of her bed.

-“We need to draw it out somehow,” her mother answered still hiding behind her for more protection.
+“We need to draw it out somehow,” her mother answered, still hiding behind her daughter for protection.

 “With what!
 I don’t want to go in there, and that thing jump on me!”